pathuribhavani/wine-reviews-04/README.md

 ## Question
 - Bhavani Pathuri For each country, find the average price of wine.
 - For each country, find th maximum price of wine
+- For each country,find the minimum price of wine
+- for each country, find the